getodk/docs/docs/collect-offline-maps.rst

 If your Collect users are remote and don't have access to file sharing services, you can send them a direct link to a file or the file itself via WhatsApp, email, etc. They will then save the file to their Downloads and import it from Collect.

-If you are setting up multiple devices from a computer, you may want to :ref:`manually place layer files in the layers directory in Collect <transferring-offline-tiles-manually>`.
+If you are setting up multiple devices from a computer, you may want to :ref:`manually place MBTiles in the layers directory in Collect <transferring-offline-tiles-manually>`.

 .. _adding-offline-layers: